Industrial style in interior design

 There’s no need to live in a huge loft, because thanks to interior design techniques and architectural materials, we can recreate the industrial look in any home, by choosing pieces with a substantial and striking look, particularly untreated wood, metal and also leather.
 For shelving, metal is always a safe bet, with structures reminiscent of old offices or those that are often still seen today in warehouses or storerooms.

-Another essential factor when it comes to choosing industrial-style furniture is upcycling, in other words recycling and creating new uses for old pieces such as wooden pallets, table structures, and benches.
-Reclaimed bobbins can be used as the base of a table and old elevator machinery hung on the wall as a sculpture.
+Another essential factor when it comes to choosing industrial-style furniture is upcycling, in other words recycling and creating new uses for old pieces such as wooden pallets, table structures and benches.
+Reclaimed bobbins can be used as the base of a table, and old elevator machinery hung on the wall as a piece of sculpture.
 Any of these elements will add a huge dose of personality.

 Materials and textures that evoke the manufacturing age

-As we mentioned before, our walls can act as a canvas, and by playing with their texture we can turn them into a stand-out feature of our homes.
+As we mentioned before, our walls can act as a canvas and by playing with their texture, they can become a stand-out feature of our home.
 Exposed brick, cement and concrete walls are iconic features of the industrial style, for example.
 Walls can be left unplastered or, to achieve a similar effect, covered with an industrial paint whose decorative effect gives them an aged effect.
 Another option is wallpaper or vinyl.
 And there are even innovative cladding products such as the Industrial Serie collection by Dekton by Cosentino, which gives surfaces a rusted look.
-Neutral tones dominate this decorative style, like the color Soke, which is ideal for those seeking to recreate the classic cement floor, or Trillium whose texture, which imitates volcanic rock with attractive touches of black and gray, makes for a high-impact result.
+Neutral tones dominate this decorative style, like the color Soke, which is ideal for those seeking to recreate the classic cement floor, or Trilium whose texture, which imitates volcanic rock with attractive touches of black and gray, makes for a high-impact result.

 The industrial look is back, and here to stay.
 Are you ready to embrace this urban style where functionality reigns supreme?